renan-throsa/Resume/README.md

 * I am currently a student at [** Alura **] (https://cursos.alura.com.br), seeking knowledge in the aforementioned stacks and best practices, always aiming to increase my productivity.
 In addition, I always try to test my new knowledge acquired in a project.
 <br><br>
 * As I said, I'm always looking forward to putting into practice knowledge learned in a project.
-Here you can see a [list](https://cursos.alura.com.br/user/renanrosa/fullCertificate/a57890dbb6b700bf240ff749ebfd913e) with all courses I have fished
+Here you can see a [list](https://cursos.alura.com.br/user/renanrosa/fullCertificate/a57890dbb6b700bf240ff749ebfd913e) with all courses I have finished.
 <br><br>
 * In addition to all I've already written, I attempt to improve my knowledge of stacks and technologies that I already know.
 I also try to get to know more about a subject by researching, reading books, or listening to podcasts.
 I solve most of my daily problems with researches, I'm adept at **agile methodologies** like **Scrum**.